 What makes a good Northern Lights display so fascinating is that it quickly moves across the sky.
-At one moment it’s incredible towards the north and only 30 seconds later it’s dancing in the south.
+At one moment it’s active in the north and only 30 seconds later it’s dancing in the south.

 Trying to keep up with its direction at any given time can be nearly impossible… In fact, it’s a guaranteed way to miss the best shots.

 Commit to a composition instead of running around like a headless chicken – at least for a while!

 If you’ve got a good composition facing north and there’s been a good display in that direction, don’t panic when the sky suddenly starts dancing behind you.
 When the show re-appears in the north, you’ll be happy that you committed to the composition.